jackwillis/militanthistory/_lm_articles/01/harlem-fight-back.md

 There is a new fight-back coming in Harlem and throughout all of black America.
-Nsia Akuffa Bea of the Harlem Reclamation Project explained, "More people are talking about South Aftica than ever before.
+Nsia Akuffa Bea of the Harlem Reclamation Project explained, "More people are talking about South Africa than ever before.
 They beat down the black movement but there is a new resurgence coming slowly."&nbsp;❧